dessalines/beyond_capital/CONTRIBUTING.md

 Make sure you have a [GitHub](https://github.com) account too, so you can push public changes to our source code.

 Replace the example name and email address in the following steps with the ones you used for your Github account.
+Enter each command one at a time, skipping any comment lines that being with `#`:

 *If you are on Windows, many of the commands in this section likely must be executed through the "Git Bash" interface.*